-- 7.5.4 For practical purposes, the following simple rules for combining standard deviations are shown below: - a) For models involving only a sum or difference of quantities, e.g. y = k (a + b + c + ...)
+- 6.5.4 For practical purposes, the expressions for combining uncertainties reduce to much simpler forms for independent input quantities.
+The following simple rules for combining standard deviations are shown below: - a) Rule 1: For models involving only a sum or difference of quantities, e.g. y = k (a + b + c + ...)